craigsdennis/improv-meetup/chrome-dev-tools.md

 -----------------------

 ## Works on any page
-- [ ] Cmd - Shift - J or Ctrl - Shift - J to open
+- [ ] Cmd - Option - J or Ctrl - Shift - J to open
 - [ ] Right click and inspect element
 - [ ] Edit attribute
 - [ ] Add attribute